-The STE tests include multiple-choice and open-response items.
-Each type of item is worth a specific number of points in the student's total test score, as shown in Table 3-8.
+Matrix items for the high school STE tests consisted of multiple-choice and open-response items only.
+Possible raw points for each type of item are shown in Table 3-8.

 Table 3-8.
-2017 Legacy MCAS: STE Item

-Types and Score Points
+2018 Legacy MCAS: STE Item Types and Score Points for Common and Equating, and for High School Matrix

-Item Type Possible Raw
+Item Type Possible Raw Score Points

-Score Points

-Multiple-choice 0 or 1
+Multiple-choice 0,1

 Open-response 0, 1, 2, 3, or 4